kid-yume/gnglinuxdeployment/docs/deployment/prerequisites/organizationalunits/README.md

 ### Next Steps
-You have fullfilled the Prequisites and ready to move on to [Phase I]() of the deployment process.
-Please make sure you have the super admin account login information, "Billing Account ID" recorded, and software installed in order to move forward into Phase I.
+You have fullfilled the Prequisites and ready to move on to creating an [OAuth2.0 ID](https://github.com/kid-yume/gnglinuxdeployment/tree/dev/docs/deployment/prerequisites/oauthid)

 ## Contributing